 Fortunately, there are many ways to maximize the speed of your internet connection.
 Some are related to your router and Wi-Fi, while others are general tips and tricks.
-In this article, we have covered the most effective ways to improve bandwidth for the best possible internet experience.
+This article has covered the most effective ways to improve bandwidth for the best possible internet experience.

 Bandwidth – Let’s Define It

-Before we discuss how to increase let’s define what bandwidth actually is.
-In simple terms, bandwidth is the amount of data that can be uploaded or downloaded from your device within a specific time period.
+Before we discuss how to increase, let’s define what bandwidth actually is.
+In simple terms, bandwidth is the amount of data uploaded or downloaded from your device within a specific time period.

 You don’t always get the advertised bandwidth.
 If your package says 10 Mbps, then chances are you won’t get exactly 10 Mbps all the time.

 The first step to fix your bandwidth issue is testing your internet speed, and you can do that from here.
-The test will makes things a lot clearer .
+The test will make things a lot clearer.
 Maybe you are getting the bandwidth you are promised.